This post may contain affiliate links, read my disclosure policy for details.

 I highly recommend peeling the pears before baking, as their skin grows tough when baked.

-Easy Cake Recipes To Try
+More Cake Recipes

-This Easy Pear Cake recipe is the perfect way to enjoy the natural sweetness of ripe pears in a light, fluffy cake.
-With easy-to-find ingredients, this recipe is suitable for weeknight dessert or even a brunch snack, guaranteed to please everyone.
-Enjoy with your favorite toppings, and savor every bite of this tender, fruit-filled delight.
+This homemade Pear Cake recipe is the perfect way to enjoy the natural sweetness of ripe pears in a light, fluffy cake.
+With easy-to-find ingredients, this recipe is suitable for any house hold.

-If you try this recipe and liked it, please leave a star rating and comment below.
-Use my hashtag to share it with me on Instagram so I can see your delicious recreations!
+If you try this recipe and loved it, please leave a star rating and comment below.
 Also, follow me at Cookin’ With Mima on Facebook, Instagram, Pinterest for all of my latest social posts and recipes.

 This recipe was originally posted in March 2019 and updated with new photos.